6th-8th May 2022

-This introductory weekend is the first in a series of weekends designed to help people enter in depth into the Spirituality of Walsingham.
-Through a series of talks, lectio divina, silence, spiritual accompaniment and litugical prayer moments, the sisters will enable individuals to apply this rich spirituality in the reality of their own lives.
+This weekend is the second in a series of weekends designed to help people enter in depth into the Spirituality of Walsingham.
+Through a series of talks, lectio divina, silence, spiritual accompaniment and liturgical prayer moments, the sisters will enable individuals to apply this rich spirituality in the reality of their own lives.

 Walsingham exists to remind us of the mystery of Mary’s silent surrender, her self-sacrificing love, her joy and humility in bearing and believing the Word of God.
 The Spirit is ultimate freedom, total unpredictability.
 God lives not in a ‘house made with hands’ but in hearts that are, with Mary, ready for anything – ‘Be it done unto me according to your word.’
 At the heart of Walsingham lies the mystery of the Annunciation.